BNLNPPS/swf-daqsim-agent/daq/README.md

-# DAQSIM - the sim package
+# DAQSIM - the "daq" package

-The kernel of the simulator generates the (simulated) STFs which feed the data flow directed outside.
+The kernel of the simulator:

+* generates the (simulated) STFs which feed the data flow directed outside
+* sends out notifications using MQ